devnich/python-programming/README.md

     ```

 2. Use `:` on its own to mean all columns or all rows.
 This is Python's
-    usual slicing notation, which allows you to treat DataFrames as
+    usual slicing notation, which allows you to treat data frames as
     multi-dimensional lists.
-Note that Pandas automatically converts the
-    1-dimensional row into a Series; we will discuss how to get around
-    this in the next section.

     ``` python
-    # This returns a Series
+    # This returns a DataFrame
-    data.loc["Albania", :]
+    data.loc['Italy':'Poland', :]
     ```

-3. If you want specific rows or columns, pass in a list:
+3. (Optional) If you want specific rows or columns, pass in a list

     ``` python
     data.loc[['Italy','Poland'], :]